-Clinics that have been included in Q Corp's reports for at least one round, have three or more primary care providers, and at least 30 patients in the measure denominator are eligible for public reporting on the consumer website www.PartnerForQualityCare.org.
-If your clinic or medical group does not meet these criteria or if you have other reasons why you should not be publicly reported, please review the "Exclusion from Public Reporting Policy" available at http://q-corp.org/reports/provider-reports
+Clinics that have been included in Q Corp's reports for at least one round, have three or more primary care providers, and at least 30 patients in the measure denominator are included in public reporting on the consumer website.
+If your clinic or medical group does not meet these criteria or if you have other reasons why you should not be publicly reported, please review the "Exclusion from Public Reporting Policy" available at http://g-corp.org/portal.